keymapperorg/KeyMapper/docs/user-guide/fingerprint-gestures.md

 After choosing an action (or actions) you can press the save :fontawesome-solid-save: icon in the bottom right to save the mapping.

-## Customising fingerprint gesture maps
+## Customising actions

-If you would like to further customise the gesture map, you can tap the 3 dot menu :fontawesome-solid-ellipsis-v: to the right of the action and open the 'action settings'.
+If you would like to customise how the actions are performed you can tap the 3 dot menu :fontawesome-solid-ellipsis-v: to the right of an action.

 On this screen you can choose from the following options: